falconvn2006/hsg-competitive-programming/README.md

 So the contest is over.
 Result is 3rd place :D <br>
 This will just be a sandbox now :D

+## UPDATE RESULT OF THE CONTEST
+I got 3rd place :)

 ## TODO
 ```
 //